 Race on for grabbing post of IIUI president

-vacant in two months time, is on, as the potential candidates have
+Islamabad, Oct 19: The race for grabbing the post of Islamic International University Islamabad (IIUI) president, which will be vacant in two months time, is on, as the potential candidates have started approaching the Presidency.

 President Asif Zardari, as the chairman of the university's Board of Trustees (BOT), is the appointing authority.

 The university, which has special standing among Muslim countries, is known for research in Islamic studies.
 Moreover, it is probably the only public-sector university whose head draws a salary close to half a million rupees along with fringe benefits, including a number of official cars.

 Sources close to the development in the President Secretariat said that the incumbent, Dr Anwar Hussain Siddiqui, completing four-year term towards the end of December, is hopeful for another term.
 However, under the IIUI ordinance no extension could be given beyond single four-year term.
 Sources said a suggestion has been made by supporters of Mr Siddiqui that instead of awarding him extension, he should be appointed afresh in the same position.

 But they also said considering his health and age (mid 70s), it was highly unlikely he would get another term.
 In the recent past, the university has remained in the news for controversial appointments and terminations, which would also go against his efforts to get another term, they said.